Singin' in the Rain: Plot

-The premiere of The Dancing Cavalier is a tremendous success ("Would You").
-When the audience clamors for Lina to sing live, Don, Cosmo, and R.F. tell her to lip sync into a microphone while Kathy, concealed behind the curtain, sings into a second one.
-While Lina is "singing" ("Singin' in the Rain Reprise"), Don, Cosmo and R.F. gleefully open the curtain, revealing the fakery.
-The defeated Lina flees in humiliation, and a distressed Kathy tries to run away as well, but Don proudly announces to the audience that she's "the real star" of the film ("You Are My Lucky Star").
-Later, Kathy and Don kiss in front of a billboard for their new film, Singin' in the Rain.
+The premiere of The Dancing Cavalier is a success, but when the audience clamors for Lina to sing live, Don, Cosmo, and R. F. tell her to lip sync into a microphone while Kathy, concealed behind the curtain, sings into a second microphone.
+While Lina is "singing" ("Singin' in the Rain Reprise"), the men raise the curtain, revealing the ruse.
+Lina and Kathy both flee, but Don has the audience stop Kathy and proudly announces that she is "the real star of the picture" ("You Are My Lucky Star").
+Some time later, Kathy and Don kiss in front of a billboard for their new film, Singin' in the Rain.